Orange Hawkweed

 ID Characteristics

-Leaves: Leaves are hairy and arranged in a rosette at the base of the plant.
+Leaves: The hairy, spatula-shaped, toothless leaves are arranged in a rosette.
 Few to no leaves are found on the stem.

 Similar Species